List of He-Man and the Masters of the Universe characters: Gygor

 Exclusive to the Classics toyline, Gygor is a super-strong gorilla-like creature with yellow fur and green skin who is the Lord of the Vine Jungle.
 Shortly after the Great Unrest and Keldor's forces being driven behind the Mystic Wall.
-Gygor led an army of Beast Men in a series of raids against the long forgotten Castle Grayskull, believing the many tales of its great and mysterious power.
+Gygor led an army of Beast Men in a series of raids against Castle Grayskull, believing the many tales of its great and mysterious power.
 It was only through the combined powers of Oo-Larr and the Goddess that Gygor was defeated and placed in a state of suspended animation.
 Eventually, Hordak returned to Eternia and Gygor was freed by Evil-Lyn in her attempt to bolster Skeletor's forces against the new Horde army.

 His toy is based on an unproduced prototype from the vintage Masters toyline.

 Icer

-Originating in the Filmation cartoon, Icer is Skeletor's northern agent who can freeze someone and dissolve into water to get under tight spots.
-His only cartoon appearance involved him raiding an arctic base to steal an invention that was guarded there.
+Originating in the Filmation series, Icer is Skeletor's northern agent who can freeze someone and dissolve into water to get under tight spots.
+His only series appearance involved him raiding an arctic base to steal an invention called the Ice Raider that was guarded there after Whiplash failed to do the job in Eternos.
 Icer does not like heat.

-Icer did not have a toy made of him until the collector-centric Masters of the Universe Classics series.
+Icer did not have a toy made of him until the collector-centric Masters of the Universe Classics series where he was depicted as originally living in Stilla just outside of the Ice Mountains.
+His history of targeting the Ice Raider remains intact.

 Icer was voiced by John Erwin in the 1980s series.

 Fang Man

-Originating in the Filmation cartoon, Fang Man is a dragonoid who appeared in one episode "The Time Corridor".
+Originating in the Filmation series, Fang Man is a dragonoid who appeared in one episode "The Time Corridor".
 He has power to control dragon-like creatures called Dragosaurs.
 He was left in the past with Tri-Klops and was never seen in another episode again, yet Tri-klops was.
 Some sources state that he is a Snake Man known as Fang-Shu.
 He is possibly the prototype of Kobra Khan of the Snake Men, who was released as a figure as he can squirt mist from his mouth.

 He did not have a toy made of him until the Collector-centric Masters of the Universe Classics series which stated that he was evolved from an ancient Dragosaur species and confirmed that Fang Man was left in the past.
 The bio for that toy also states that Fang Man resides with his ancestors on Dragosaur Isle awaiting the return of Skeletor.

 Fang Man was voiced by Lou Scheimer in the 1980s series.